Richard-wv/stress_sighting_hypothesis/README.md

 - **Correlation Analysis:** Used to quantify the linear relationship between stress severity and UFO sightings.
 Limitation: Doesn’t account for confounding variables.
 - **Lag Feature Engineering:** Introduced to account for delayed public response.
 Simple yet effective for this exploratory context.
 - **Linear Regression:** Used for H1 to measure explanatory strength of stress severity.
-Limitation: Low R² score reflects many unaccounted variables.
+Limitation: Low R-squared score reflects many unaccounted variables.
 - **Normality Testing (Shapiro–Wilk):** Ensured the appropriate statistical test was used (non-parametric).
 - **Mann–Whitney U Test:** Chosen over t-test due to non-normal distribution for H2.
 - **Exploratory Visualisation:** Used to validate H3 hypothesis.
 Limitation: Visual-only; no causal modelling.